google-site-verification: googlee16c7726ecc34510.html

 Two Huskies

-Sometimes an animal has a difficult time adjusting to the noisy shelter environment and may need to be placed in a foster home to help them with their confidence.
+Sometimes, an animal has a difficult time adjusting to the noisy shelter environment and may need to be placed in a foster home to help build their confidence.